gregtour/blog-posts/article2.md

 For some architectures, like MIPS or PowerPC, which use a reduced instruction set, there are often a large number of registers to assign to and from.
 This could be useful for evaluating large expressions.
-If we have fewer than 16 or 32 different temporary variables or vlaues, we would simply store them in one of these registers before using them.
+If we have fewer than 16 or 32 different temporary variables or values, we would simply store them in one of these registers before using them.

 We aren't targeting a reduced instruction set (RISC) computer, though.
 We're targeting x86 assembly.
 In the case that we are making a 32-bit executable, that leaves us with 8 registers we can use, and in the case of 64-programs that